 From the beginning in 2007 the target was to take International Inspiration to 20 countries and inspire the lives of 12 million children.
 The programme far exceeded that target, with over 25 million children and young people enriched through the programme.
 55 national policies, strategies and legislative changes were influenced and over 250,000 practitioners (teachers, coaches and leaders) trained.

-We have linked 590 schools in the UK and around the world through International Inspiration, creating school partnerships that focus on the use of PE and sport in schools to achieve positive outcomes for pupils and young people in the wider community.
+We linked 590 schools in the UK and around the world through International Inspiration, creating school partnerships that focused on the use of PE and sport in schools to achieve positive outcomes for pupils and young people in the wider community.